kerberos-io/documentation/72_machinery/84_Outputs/6_MQTT.md

 ### Username

 The username for authenticating to the MQTT broker.
 This is only supported by brokers that implement the MQTT spec v3.1.
 If username is not set (empty), the password argument is ignored.
 This is only needed if the MQTT broker is configured for authentication.

 ### Password

 The password to use, together with the username, for authenticating to the MQTT broker.
 This is only supported by brokers that implement the MQTT spec v3.1.
 This is only needed if the MQTT broker is configured for authentication.

+### Throttler

+Control the number of executions by setting a throttling value.
+E.g. if you set throttling to 5, the MQTT will only be triggered once in 5 seconds, nevertheless more detections occurred.

 ## Output